Food Truck and Trailer Graphics and Wraps

-- Create Your Design
+- Create Your Design:

 Our designers can help with this brand marketing.
 Part of this process is taking proper measurements of the food truck or trailer to ensure that all the elements are correctly sized and scaled to fit in the best way possible.
-This process can vary, it can evolve, edited and changed before heading to production.
-Image proofs are provided so that one can see the finished product before anything ink reaches the vinyl.
+This process can vary, it can evolve and may be edited and changed several times before heading to production.
+Image proofs are provided so that one can see the finished product before any ink reaches the vinyl.

-- Production and Printing
+- Production and Printing:

-- Wrap Vinyl Installation
+- Wrap Vinyl Installation:

-A warm, indoor bay is a necessity for install.
-We have seen some companies do installs outside.
-This can be a problem.
-Even in warm summer months, wind can blow dust and contaminants under the vinyl.
-A controlled, clean warning interior space will limit the issues.
-Vinyl requires a certain temperature during the first 48 hours for the vinyl to adhere properly.
-If vehicles are sent out into the cold too early can cause premature issues with the wrap.
+A warm, indoor bay is a necessity for installation.
+We have seen some companies do installs outside, but this can be a problem.
+Even in the warm summer months, wind can blow dust and contaminants under the vinyl.
+A controlled, clean interior space will limit any potential issues.
+Vinyl requires a certain temperature during the first 48 hours for it to adhere properly.
+If vehicles are sent out into the cold too early it can cause premature issues with the wrap.

-- Food Truck and Trailer Wrap Costs
+Food Truck and Trailer Wrap Costs

 Wrapping food trucks can have a high price tag but it's worth it.
-This vehicle is the place of business and on the streets 24/7 and so will be a mobile billboard.
+This vehicle is your place of business and on the streets 24/7 and so will be a mobile billboard.
 Consider this your main marketing avenue.